ShashankSreep/engl396portfolio/Tasks/forkCode.md

   ![Code Drop](396_1.png)

-4) Clone with HTTPS by clicking on the clipboard to copy the link, or manually copy the link.
+4) Clone with **HTTPS** by clicking on the clipboard to copy the link, or manually copy the link.

  ![Code Dropdown](396_22.png)

-5) Open your terminal and do the following:
+5) Open your terminal and type in the following:

     ```
     git clone <HTTPS REPO LINK YOU COPIED>